KasperskyLab/threat-intelligence/kaspersky-feeds-for-opencti/README.md

 **Note:** We strongly recommend to keep the `true` value for parameters `opencti.ssl_verify` and `kaspersky.ssl_verify`.
 If the `false` value for these parameters is specified, the connector will accept any TLS certificate presented by the server and will ignore hostname mismatches and/or expired certificates, which will make your application vulnerable to man-in-the-middle (MitM) attacks.

 **Note:** Since OpenCTI version >= 6.0, the `connector.confidence_level` parameter has been deprecated.

+## License

+Copyright © 2024 AO Kaspersky Lab

+Licensed under the Apache 2.0 License.
+See the LICENSE.txt file for details.